difference retropie recalbox

 Download now

-So you can plug your Raspberry Pi on your TV and use it as a retro gaming console and media center solution
+What I really like is that Kodi is directly available from the interface.
+So you can plug your Raspberry Pi into your TV and use it as a retro gaming console and media center solution.

 Recalbox compatibility and support